British Citizenship Decision Letter Explained

 Perhaps most importantly, naturalising as a British citizen will formalise your identity in the UK, giving you the same citizenship as your loved ones and cementing your status and future in Britain.
 Having British citizenship refused can therefore significantly impact your sense of identity, as well as your civic rights in the UK and your ability to freely come and go without restriction.

+If your application is refused, the letter should set out the grounds for refusal.
 The following guide for naturalisation applicants looks at the reasons for British citizenship refusal decisions, together with the options potentially available to applicants, including the right to ask the UK Home Office to reconsider their citizenship decision using Form NR.

 British nationality law, as contained mainly within the British Nationality Act 1981, sets out the different requirements for naturalising as a British citizen.
 Unless there is scope for some discretion to be exercised in the applicant’s favour by Home Office caseworkers, naturalisation applications will be refused for any failure to meet these statutory requirements.
 This could include, for example, a failure to meet the qualifying residence requirement as a result of prolonged absences from the UK, or where an applicant has been convicted of a serious criminal offence and fails to meet the good character requirement.